chromaui/learnstorybook.com/content/get-started.md

 ![Taskbox UI](/ss-browserchrome-taskbox-learnstorybook.png)

 <div class="aside">
-If you want to modify the styling, the source LESS files are provided in the Github repo.
+If you want to modify the styling, the source LESS files are provided in the GitHub repo.
 </div>

 ## Add assets